 Four different methods are available for users to access StoreFront stores.

 Accessing stores from within the Citrix Receiver user interface provides the best user experience and the greatest functionality.
-For the Citrix Receiver versions that can be used to access stores in this way, see System Requirements.
+For the Citrix Receiver versions that can be used to access stores in this way, see System requirements for StoreFront 2.6.

 Citrix Receiver uses internal and external URLs as beacon points.
 By attempting to contact these beacon points, Citrix Receiver can determine whether users are connected to local or public networks.
 When a user accesses a desktop or application, the location information is passed to the server providing the resource so that appropriate connection details can be returned to Citrix Receiver.
 This enables Citrix Receiver to ensure that users are not prompted to log on again when they access a desktop or application.
 For more information, see Configure beacon points.

 After installation, Citrix Receiver must be configured with connection details for the stores providing users' desktops and applications.
 You can make the configuration process easier for your users by providing them with the required information in one of the following ways.

 You can provide users with provisioning files containing connection details for their stores.
 After installing Citrix Receiver, users open the .cr file to automatically configure accounts for the stores.
 By default, Receiver for Web sites offer users a provisioning file for the single store for which the site is configured.
 You could instruct your users to visit the Receiver for Web sites for the stores they want to access and download provisioning files from those sites.
 Alternatively, for a greater level of control, you can use the Citrix StoreFront management console to generate provisioning files containing connection details for one or more stores.
 You can then distribute these files to the appropriate users.
 For more information, see Export store provisioning files for users.